projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 APIs.

-When the DM completes the emulation (port IO 20h access in this example) of a device such as uDev1, uDev1 will put the result into the request buffer (register AL).
-The DM will then return the control to HV indicating completion of an IO instruction emulation, typically thru HSM/hypercall.
+When the DM completes the emulation (port IO 20h access in this example) of a device such as uDev1, uDev1 puts the result into the request buffer (register AL).
+The DM returns the control to the HV indicating completion of an I/O instruction emulation, typically through HSM/hypercall.
 The HV then stores the result to the guest register context, advances the guest IP to indicate the completion of instruction execution, and resumes the guest.